 Research Primary School is located in semi-rural surroundings on the north-eastern outskirts of Melbourne, within the Shire of Nillumbik.
-The school was established in 1889 during the gold mining days and has a present enrolment of about 200 students.
-With Nillumbik generally an aging area, student enrolments are likely to remain within the range of 200 – 220.
+The school was established in 1889 during the gold mining days and has a present enrolment of about 180 students and increasing, we expect this to be around 200 – 220 students.
+The school has recently been upgraded with modern, architectural designed buildings and grounds. .

 Eltham is our nearest suburb, with Kangaroo Ground just beyond Research.
 The school is small enough to create a caring family atmosphere, yet has a sufficiently large student enrolment to enable us to offer a range of learning programs.